 Every company starts with a score of 14, we then take points off if they get criticised in one of the categories.
 The stories relating to this scoring are in blue on the table.

 Plus points are awarded for product sustainability (e.g. the product is vegan) Or company ethos (e.g. the company is a co-operative).
-The stories relating to this are in green on the table.

 If there is no category heading it means that there are no stories in that category for that brand.